-The Company presents lease liabilities in 'Financial Liabilities' in the Balance Sheet (refer note 16).

-iii) Short term leases and leases of low value of assets
+The Company presents lease liabilities in 'Financial Liabilities' in the Balance Sheet iii) Short term leases and leases of low value of assets

 The Company applies the short-term lease recognition exemption to its short-term leases.
-It also applies the lease of low-value assets recognition exemption that are considered to be low value.
-Lease payments on short-term leases and leases of low value assets are recognised as expose on a straight-line basis over the lease term.
+It also applies the lease of low-value assets recognition exemption that are considered to be low value, Lease payments on short-term leases and leases of low value assets are recognised as expense on a straight-line basis over the lease term.

-As a lessor
+As a lesso